 WinForms and WPF Editions:

 - The QueryBuilder.SQLFormattingOptions.UseAltNames property prescribes displaying of alternate names in the component's UI: database schema view, design pane, query columns list, etc. and determines the usage of alternate names in the SQL text returned by the QueryBuilder.FormattedSQL property.

 - The QueryBuilder.SQLGenerationOptions.UseAltNames property determines the usage of alternate names in the SQL text returned by the QueryBuilder.SQL property.

-- The QueryBuilder.BehaviourOptions.UseAltNames property prescribes displaying of alternate names in the component's UI: database schema view, design pane, query columns list, etc.
+- The QueryBuilder.SQLGenerationOptions.UseAltNames property prescribes displaying of alternate names in the component's UI: database schema view, design pane, query columns list, etc.

 You can also define additional sets of SQL formatting and generation options to get different versions of SQL text by creating new instances of the SQLFormattingOptions class.